bam-walkthroughs/angular-decoupled-db/README.md

 ```

+	- This code snippet imports dotenv to your knexfile.js and sets up two different sets of environment variables; one for development and one for production.
+Both environments are using the imported pg module but development connects to a local database and production will use a hosted database.
-(13)In terminal in the root directory make a directory called db

-- `mkdir db && cd db && touch knex.js`
+(12) Next in the terminal in the root directory make a folder called db and within that, a file called knex.js `mkdir db && cd db && touch knex.js`

+	- This creates a location for us to store our Knex.js configuration so that we can use it later

-(14) Add the follwing to knex.js
+(13) Add the follwing to knex.js:

 ```
 var environment = process.env.NODE_ENV || 'development';